• OVERVIEW

 First Year Retention Rates

-With small class sizes accompanied by distinguished and dedicated faculty, resulting in a higher retention rate
+Small class sizes accompanied by distinguished and dedicated faculty result in a higher retention rate.

 100%